 Our coating systems are intended for food contact after processing.
 The migration values depend, among other things, on all materials used and the processing conditions, and must therefore be tested on the finished product.

-The legal framework conditions (test conditions) of the product to be distributed to the consumer/customer can depend on the materials used and on the intended use .
+The migration test conditions of the product to be distributed to the consumer/customer can depend on the materials used and on the intended use .
 It is the responsibility of the manufacturer or the person who places the product on the market to check that the product complies with the regulations and is therefore suitable for sale.

 In the USA, food contact materials fall within the scope of the FDA (Food and Drug Administration). http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm